 Huddleston Centre is a registered Short Breaks provider in Hackney.
 Short Breaks allows disabled young people to have an enjoyable break from their main carer and give their carer respite from their caring responsibilities.

-Huddleston Centre provides support workers, accessible transport and specialist equipment to enable young people participate in Short Breaks
+Huddleston Centre provides support workers, a pick-up and drop-off service, and specialist equipment to enable young people participate in Short Breaks

 Cool Gang Club

-The club activities run every Tuesday evening, at the Homerton Grove Adventure Playground.
-Participants take part in a range of fun activities including games, sports, cooking, drama, films, arts & crafts day trips, etc.
+The club activities run every Tuesday evening, at the St Barnabas Church.
+Participants take part in a range of fun activities including games, movie nights, sports, drama, films, arts & crafts, day trips, etc.

-We provide support workers, fully accessible transport and specialist equipment to enable members to take part in the Club’s activities.
+We provide support workers, a drop-off service and equipment to enable members to take part in the club’s activities.

 Club members subscribe £2 per session.
 The Cool Gang Club is part of our ‘youth project’ funded by grants and other donors.

-Social Club activities run every Friday night.
+Social Club activities run every Friday evening.
 Participants take part in a range of activities including games, sports, and film nights, learning about health and independence, going on day trips/outings and residentials.

-We provides support workers, accessible transport and specialist equipment to enable the young people take part in the Club’s activities.
+We provides support workers, a drop-off service and specialist equipment to enable the young people take part in the club’s activities.